COX_HAZARDS

 except Exception as exc:

-return f"Error extracting results: {exc}"
+return f"Error: Failed to extract results: {exc}"

 # Build output table